 6. Then soak your eggs in a bowl of water to loosen the paper.

-8. Put the Easter eggs in little egg cups and admire!
+Put the Easter eggs into little egg cups and admire!

 Besides the birds, we also decorated a bunch of Easter eggs with a variety of botanical illustrations, notably poppies.